LauriTahvanainen/GameTracker/documentation/tasklist.md

 # Tasks to complete

-* Make restrictions on selecting observations type and certain equipment
 * Filter observations from the map.
 * Change selecting time to a more easily to use format.
 * If there are no Animals and the user goes to add an observation, the user will be redirected to adding/suggesting an animal.
 Could also be done with a button in observation add-view.